robot131/robot131.github.io/vlogs/changbai.md

 ---
 layout: archive
-title: Reach the Main Peak of the Changbaishan Tianchi
+title: Reach the Main Peak of the Changbaishan Heaven Lake
 ---

 ## *Date*: 06/04/2024